JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr: The Overdensity

-The overdensity appears as a concentration of galaxies on the west side of the JADES GOODS--S field (dark gray area in Figure~\ref{fig:overdensity}).
+The overdensity appears as a concentration of galaxies on the west side of the JADES GOODS--S field (Figure~\ref{fig:overdensity}).
 Within the mean-density contour, it contains 18 galaxies with clear Ly$\alpha$ dropout signatures and consistent photometric redshifts near $z_\mathrm{phot}=10.5$.
 Given its proximity to the edge of the footprint, the overdensity may have more members beyond the observed area.
 The overdensity is not an artifact of selection bias since this area has depth and band coverage similar to the majority of the JADES field (\citealt{Johnson2026}).
 Except for a few hatched areas in Figure \ref{fig:overdensity}, the JADES GOODS--S field has a depth of 8\,nJy at $>7\sigma$ significance in F115W, ensuring robust Ly$\alpha$ dropout selection for sources brighter than 8\,nJy across the entire field.
 Neither the photometric-redshift criteria nor the flux threshold preferentially increase the number of detections in the overdensity region.

 The overdensity far exceeds expectations from a random Poisson distribution.
 The region contains 18 galaxies within an area of $\sim15\,\mathrm{arcmin}^2$, whereas the entire GOODS--S field spans $209\,\mathrm{arcmin}^2$ and has only 56 objects under the same selection, including those in the overdensity.
 Therefore, the significance of the overdensity is $\delta_{\rm gal} = \rho_{\rm gal}/\langle \rho_{\rm gal}\rangle - 1 = 3.5$, implying a galaxy surface density $\sim4$ times higher than the field average.
 Comparing with the luminosity function derived from multiple programs in \cite{McLeod2024MNRAS}, we find a similar overdensity significance of $\delta_{\rm gal} = 3.6$, for the photometric redshift interval $\Delta z_\mathrm{phot}\sim1$ within the overdensity.
 Assuming Poisson statistics for galaxy counts, this corresponds to a $7\sigma$ deviation from the mean, where the standard deviation is $\sigma = \sqrt{\langle \rho_{\rm gal}\rangle}$.
-This highly significant excess indicates a prominent overdensity.
-It also implies that statistical studies based on photometric redshift selection are robust, as the expected number of field contaminants is four galaxies, corresponding to $\sim20\%$ of the overdensity population.
+This highly significant excess indicates a prominent overdensity that is unlikely to arise from chance alignment.
+It also implies a contamination rate of $\sim20\%$ (four galaxies).
+The low contamination suggests that statistical inferences based on this sample are robust.